Benchwise/benchwise/README.md

 ## What is Benchwise?

-Benchwise is an open-source platform that makes LLM evaluation as easy as writing unit tests.
+Benchwise is an open-source library that makes LLM evaluation as easy as writing unit tests.
 With PyTest-like syntax, you can create custom evaluations, share benchmarks with the community, and monitor your models in production.

 ## Quick Start